andypeng93/King_County_Housing_Prices/README.md

 1) Houses with no waterfront view have a lower average in housing prices.

-2) Zipcodes around certain locations such as Mercer Island tend cost more than houses away from Mercer Island.
+2) Zipcodes around certain locations such as Mercer Island tend to cost more than houses away from Mercer Island.

 3) The bigger the footage of the home is the more expensive the housing price is.